 Here, we bid goodbye to your driver who’d have been your friend and guide for the last nine days.

 Since there is no sightseeing included in your schedule in Manali, you are free to explore Manali on your own.

 Overnight at a hotel in Manali.

 On the final day of our Spiti Valley Tour, we wake up to some hot chai, a sumptuous breakfast and some brilliant views of the Himalayas from your hotel in Manali.
-You are free to explore Manali on foot today.
+After breakfast, we start our drive to Chandigarh .

 Just as your body needed time to acclimatize to the mountains in Shimla, this drive is perfect for your mind to acclimatize back into modern-day existence.
 Bid adieu to the picturesque valleys, blue skies, and winding rivers as you begin descending from the mountains into the plains.